OpenProofOfHumanity/democratic-proof-of-humanity/README.md

 Open Source all software and facilitate multiple frontends.
 Ensure decentralizing structure of all aspects of the registry along population trajectory, meaning that no single centralized entity or external DAO has permanent control over any aspect of the system.

 ### Fairness
-All rules make every participant equal and UBI distribution is even for all registered humans and may vary up to 50% (we might decrease it or remove it) between participants, depending on other transparently defined incentives targeting security (WOT).
+All rules make every participant equal and UBI distribution is even for all registered humans and may vary up to 50% between participants, depending on other transparently defined incentives targeting security (WOT).
 No organization has ability to print UBI or force taxation to benefit it.
-Fees, Burn and required Deposits mechanisms apply equally to everyone.
+All protocol properties, like: income, fees, burn rate and required deposit sizing apply equally to everyone.

 # Design Proposal
 Most points assume some prior knowledge of proofofhumanity.org specification.
 This document focuses primarily on important differences with previous implementation and harmonization of PoH Registry, UBI and Court subsystems.